Dustin Kensrue: 2015: Carry the Fire

 On April 21, 2015, Kensrue released his fourth solo project, Carry the Fire, which includes the song "Back to Back".
 The album debuted at No. 110 on Billboard 200, and No. 18 on the Top Rock Albums chart.

 2016: Thoughts That Float on a Different Blood

 His fifth album, a live album of cover songs, Thoughts That Float on a Different Blood, was released on March 18, 2016, with Vagrant Records, and this album charted on three Billboard magazine charts.
 He also released an EP, More Thoughts That Float on a Different Blood, on November 25, 2016, on 7-inch vinyl for Record Store Day.

-Worship leader
+Religious views and leadership

+Kensrue has talked with many publications about his Christian faith, and holds a monergistic view of Christianity.
+He has a tattoo of Proverbs 9:10a ("The fear of the LORD is the beginning of wisdom") written in Hebrew on his left forearm.

 In 2011, Kensrue became a deacon of the Mars Hill Church plant in Orange County, and in 2012 Mars Hill announced that Kensrue would become the worship leader for the campus located in Bellevue, Washington, and be involved in coordinating worship music across their churches.

-In October 2014, Kensrue resigned amid controversy surrounding pastor Mark Driscoll, returning to California with his wife and three daughters.
+In October 2014, Kensrue resigned amid controversy surrounding pastor Mark Driscoll, returning to California with his family.